Impotence; ED; Sexual dysfunction

 - Skin patches (Testoderm, Testoderm TTS, and Androderm).
 Depending on the brand, patches may be applied daily to the skin of the scrotum or to the abdomen, back, thighs, or upper arm.

 - Nasal spray.
-Testosterone nasal gel (Natesto) is first nasal spray form, approved, in 2014 for treatment of hypogonadism.
-It uses a metered-dose pump that is inhaled through the nose.
+Testosterone nasal gel (Natesto) is approved for treatment of hypogonadism.
+It uses a metered-dose pump and the drug is inhaled through the nose.

-- Oral forms of testosterone are not recommended because of the risk for liver damage when taken for long periods of time.
+- Oral forms of testosterone are available, but generally not recommended because of the risk for liver damage when taken for long periods of time.

 Side effects may include acne, breast enlargement or soreness, high blood pressure, and mood swings Testosterone therapy can also increase cholesterol levels, prostate specific antigen (PSA) levels, red blood cell count.
 If you take testosterone therapy, your doctor should monitor your cholesterol, PSA, and hematocrit (red blood cell) levels, and liver function.